Techowl/phonebuzz-phase-2/README.md

 ```
 AUTH_TOKEN:YOUR_AUTH_TOKEN_HERE
 ```
 You will also need to uncomment a couple of specially-marked lines of code near the top of app.rb.
+Finally, be sure to put your own account SID (form.twilioAccountNum) and Twilio phone number (form.callFromNum) into public/script.js.

 Now you're ready to download any dependencies you don't have and run the program.
 ```
 bundle
 ruby app.rb
 ```

+Of course, you can also just observe the app where I have it hosted on Heroku: phonebuzz2.herokuapp.com.